Volunteering in Cahuita National Park

-Making a difference to the wildlife of Tortuguero National Park, Costa Rica
+Making a difference to the wildlife of Cahuita National Park, Costa Rica

-Why volunteer in Tortuguero National Park, Costa Rica?
+Why volunteer in Cahuita National Park, Costa Rica?

 If looking for a remote jungle setting, cut off from the rest of civilisation, thus allowing you to truly get back to nature, this is the place for you!
 It’s the perfect spot for wildlife conservation in Costa Rica, whether you are here to simply see exotic wildlife whilst making an impact, or developing those skills for a future conservation career.